 3. Testing Ideas

-I did have an audience of people who genuinely liked the story.
-They read it because the main character was Gerard Way.
-At the time, my original stories would have had a harder time getting read.
+I did have an audience of people who genuinely liked the story, but the truth is, they read it in the first place because the main character was Gerard Way.
+At the time, my original stories would have had a harder time getting attention.

-While most of those fics will never see the light of day again, some were based on stories I do see myself writing, but of course, my original characters will replace MCR.
-There were of course, lots of ideas I thought were brilliant that I won’t pick back up.
+While most of those ideas will never see the light of day again, some were based on stories I do see myself writing in the future, but of course, my original characters will be written back in.